amogh-nagri-11/Startup-Snap/README.md

 📜 License
 This project is licensed under the MIT License – feel free to fork, modify, and build upon it.

-Would you like me to tailor this README slightly for recruiter appeal (i.e., emphasize your personal contribution and make it sound team-project ready for an interview)?
-That version would sound more like: “I led the backend integration and prompt engineering…” etc.